mucommander/mucommander/readme.txt

 New features:
 - Tree view, contributed by Mariusz Jakubowski.
+- Added auto-completion capabilities to the location field and transfer destination fields, contributed by Arik Hadas.
 - Added support for SFTP public key authentication, contributed by Vassil Dichev.